The normal closure of a bounding pair map in its mapping class group: Introduction

 \section{Introduction}

-Birman gave the first generating sets for the Torelli groups of closed surfaces as a consequence of producing a finite presentation for $\Sp(2g;\Z)$ \cite{BirmanGen}.
+Birman gave the first generating sets for the Torelli groups of closed surfaces as a consequence of producing a finite presentation for $\Sp$ \cite{BirmanGen}.
 Powell realized Birman's generators geometrically and showed that the Torelli group of a closed surface is generated by genus $1$ bounding pair maps along with genus $1$ and genus $2$ separating twists \cite{Powell}.
 Johnson shortly thereafter trimmed down this generating set, showing that for closed and also once-bordered surfaces of genus at least 3, the genus $1$ bounding pair maps suffice \cite{JohnsonLantern}.
-In his survey on the Torelli group, Johnson remarks that his theorem was ``the final result along these lines" \cite{TorSurvey}; indeed, the fact that the Torelli group is normally generated in the mapping class group by a single element is remarkable and satisfying.
-A few sentences later, Johnson also points out that ``this result is the starting point for several others."
-Some 40 years later, Johnson's work on Torelli groups continues to be a rich source of tools and inspiration.

-Given Johnson's result, a natural question presents itself: what is the normal closure of a genus $k$ bounding pair map in its mapping class group?
-Our main result answers this question.
+Given Johnson's result, a natural question presents itself: what subgroup of a Torelli group is generated by the genus $n$ bounding pair maps?
+Or equivalently, since all bounding pair maps of the same genus are conjugate in their mapping class group: what is the normal closure of a genus $n$ bounding pair map in its mapping class group?

-\begin{theorem} For $g \geq 3$ and $1 \leq k < g-1$, the normal closure of a genus $k$ bounding pair map in the mapping class group of a closed or once-punctured or once-bordered surface of genus $g$ is the Torelli group of the surface. \end{theorem}
+Let $\W_g^1(n)$ denote the normal subgroup generated by the genus $n$ bounding pair maps in the mapping class group $\M_g^1$ of the once-bordered surface $S_g^1$ of genus $g$.
+Let $\ch:\I_g^1\xrightarrow{\ch} H_1(S_g^1;\Z)$ denote the Chillingworth homomorphism on the Torelli group $\I_g^1$.
+Define a \emph{Chillingworth congruence subgroup} to be

-We remark the following about the bounds in the theorem.
-For closed surfaces, the Torelli group is trivial when $g=1$ and contains no nontrivial bounding pair maps when $g=2$.
-A genus $g-1$ bounding pair map is trivial for closed surfaces.
-For once-punctured and once-bordered surfaces with $g \geq 1$, the genus $g-1$ bounding pair maps generate proper subgroups of their respective Torelli groups, except in the $g=1$ punctured case.
-For once-punctured surfaces the genus $g-1$ bounding pair maps generate the kernel of the forgetful homomorphism, which is the point-pushing subgroup; for once-bordered surfaces they generate an index $2g-2$ subgroup of the kernel of the capping homomorphism.

-In the remainder of the introduction we set some definitions, notations, and conventions; explain the strategy of the proof of the main theorem and provide an outline of the paper; and discuss some consequences of the main theorem.

-\p{Definitions, notations, and conventions} We will sometimes use standard results about Torelli groups without too much comment; as a background reference, see \cite[Chapter~6]{primer}.
-Let $g \geq 3$ throughout and let $S_g$ be the closed, connected, orientable surface of genus $g$.
-Let $\M_g$ be the mapping class group of $S_g$, the group of homotopy classes of orientation-preserving homeomorphisms of $S_g$.
-Let $H_g=H_1(S_g;\Z)$ and let $\I_g$ be the Torelli group, the kernel of the natural homomorphism \mbox{$\M_g \rightarrow \Aut(H_g)$}.
-Letting $\tau_g: \I_g \to \wedge^3 H_g / H_g$ be the Johnson homomorphism, we have the following short exact sequence: -.1in